Contributed By Arnold & Porter

 Innovator pharmaceutical companies developing a chemical or biological medicinal product may benefit from a period of regulatory data protection and marketing protection to protect the investment made.
 The regulatory data protection period is eight years, during which a generic applicant cannot cross-refer to the innovator's pre-clinical and clinical data to obtain an MA for a copy product.
 The marketing protection period is a further two years (making a total of ten years), during which a copy product that is lawfully authorised based on the innovator's pre-clinical and clinical data cannot be placed on the market.
 This combined period of eight-plus-two years is often referred to as the data/marketing exclusivity period.

 The marketing protection period can be extended by an additional year on the approval, within eight years of the first grant of the medicinal product, of a new indication bringing significant clinical benefit when compared with existing therapies.
-Non-cumulative periods of one year of regulatory data protection can be awarded in respect of research data to support new indications added to established products or that were required to accomplish a switch from POM to pharmacy supply.
+Non-cumulative periods of one year of regulatory data protection can be awarded in respect of research data to support new indications for well-established uses or that were required to accomplish a switch from POM to pharmacy supply.
 Orphan medicinal products may benefit from an exclusivity period of ten years, or 12 years with an extension for conducting paediatric studies, during which no application for a similar medicinal product in the same indication can be accepted by the regulatory authorities.

 There are no exclusivities for medical devices.